bryantson/UNICEFTest/README.md

 ```
 You can also download from (https://github.com/bryantson/UNICEFTest/blob/master/sample/sampleData.sql)

-3. Write to bash shell script to be writable

-4. Run the bash script and see the output
+3. Run the SQL script and see the output

 ```sql
 SELECT site1, site2, COUNT(*) FROM (